msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 ![Manual IS message](/docs/distribution/images/ir_message_manual.png)

-and you'll see that the status bar has only the status values which apply to this type of shipment.
+and you'll see that the status bar has only the status values which apply to this Customer Returns.

 <figure align="center">
     <img src="/docs/distribution/images/ir_statussequence_manual.png" alt="Inbound Shipment Status Sequence (New & manual)" style="width:60%">